How to Fix ‘ERR_NAME_NOT_RESOLVED’ Error on Google Chrome?

 Change your DNS (MacOS)

-1. On a Mac OS X Click, the Apple icon from the top left, and choose System Preferences.
+1. Click the Apple icon in the top left corner and select System Preferences.

 2. Click the Network icon.

-3. Now make sure your active adapter (ethernet or wireless) is selected then click Advanced.
+3. Select your active adapter (ethernet or wireless) then click Advanced.

 chrome://net-internals/#dns